guildai/guild.ai/pages/docs/tutorials/train-mnist.md

 ![fullscreen button](/assets/img/tb-fullscreen.png)

 Additionally, in the top left of the window, uncheck **Ignore outliers in chart scaling**.
-This will improve the chart view.
+This improves the chart view.

 Note the differences in accuracy between the two models.
 The CNN model has a significantly higher accuracy but takes longer to train!